-because the meteorological masts are impacted by both changes in tree height and forest edges.
-The focus of this study is on the forest parameters, but the terrain height will also change the forest's impact on the wind conditions, affecting the results.
-Therefore, the significant terrain variability of this site was desirable.
+is on the forest parameters, but the terrain height will also change the forest's impact on the wind conditions, affecting the results.
+Therefore, the significant terrain variability at this site was desirable.

-The baseline 20×20 m tree height map was based on the maximum tree height.
+The baseline $20 \times 20\,\mathrm{m}$ tree height map was based on the maximum tree height.
 Since the lidar beams do not necessarily hit the tree top, this tree height estimate underestimates the maximum tree height.
 A relationship between scanning density and maximum tree height was shown in Boudreault et al. (2015).
-For the site considered here, the scanning density was between 0.25 and 1 points per m^2 , leading to an underestimation of the tree height of up to 2 m.
-Nilsson et al. (2017) created maps of the mean tree height from Airborne Laser Scans using the the 95 percentile of points located above 1.5m above ground, leading to a somewhat lower tree height.
+For the site considered here, the scanning density was between 0.25 and 1 points per square metre, leading to an underestimation of the tree height of up to 2 m.
+Nilsson et al. (2017) created maps of the mean tree height from ALSs using the the 95 percentile of points located above 1.5 m above ground, leading to a somewhat lower tree height.
 Compared to the uncertainties involved in the determination of roughness for the case when no tree height information is available, we consider this uncertainty to be of little importance.